Mila-Melnik/Project-2--NFT-COM/README.md

 Unfixed

-Buttons after the first row of images containers appear to be moving down pushing the second row of images as the number of added-to-cart items reaches the bottom of the page.
+Buttons after the first row of images containers appear to be moving down pushing next rows as the number of added-to-cart items reaches the bottom of the page.
 This issue was not fixed using CSS and will be improved at a later stage with the programming language.

 Improvements